-Prior to joining ARD in July 2016, Thompson was a tenured professor and dean and executive director for Agricultural Programs in the School of Agriculture and Environmental Sciences at North Carolina A&T State University for eight years and then served as interim provost and vice chancellor for Academic Affairs for two years.
-From 2010 to 2016, he served as the Provost and Executive Vice President for Academic Affairs at Delaware State University.
-His collaborative, energetic and enthusiastic style of leadership elevated all aspects of these two 1890 land grant universities related to teaching, learning, scholarship and research.
+Prior to joining DSU in July 2010, Thompson was a tenured professor and dean and executive director for Agricultural Programs in the School of Agriculture and Environmental Sciences at North Carolina A&T State University for eight years and then served as interim provost and vice chancellor for Academic Affairs for two years.

-Thompson earned his bachelor’s degree at North Carolina Central University and his master’s and doctorate from The Ohio State University.
-His academic specialty is in the interface of statistics, research methods, demography, and rural sociology.
+Thompson earned his bachelor’s degree at North Carolina Central University, his master’s and doctorate degrees from The Ohio State University.

-His research has resulted in the publication of 25 articles in refereed journals, seven book chapters, and a book entitled “Quality of Life among Rural Residents in North Carolina: Community and Life Satisfaction.”
-His research focus includes agromedicine, rural poverty/development, labor economics, and the structure of agriculture.
-Thompson’s grantsmanship has resulted in more than $10.0 million in extra-mural research funds.
+Thompson academic specialty is in the interface of statistics, research methods, demography and rural sociology.
+His research has resulted in the publication of 27 articles in refereed journals, seven book chapters and a book entitled “Quality of Life among Rural Residents in North Carolina: Community and Life Satisfaction.”
+His research focus includes agromedicine, rural poverty/development, labor economics and the structure of agriculture.
+Thompson’s grantsmanship has resulted in more than $15 million in extra-mural research funds.

-Thompson was inducted into the USDA/National Institute of Food and Agriculture Hall of Fame in 2010 and he has also served in leadership roles on the Board of Agriculture Assembly for the Association of Public and State Universities, the 1890 Council of Deans of Agriculture, the Ford Foundation’s Rural Economic Policy Program, Census of Agriculture Advisory Panel of the National Council on Food, Agricultural and Resource Economics, and the Southern Governors’ Southern Growth Policies Board.
-Currently, he serves on the Board of Directors of Food Systems Leadership Institute, Foundation for Food & Agriculture Research, North Carolina Foundation for Soil and Water Conservation and the Socially Disadvantaged Farmers and Ranchers Policy Research Center.
+Thompson was inducted into the NIFA Hall of Fame in 2008.
+He has also served in leadership roles on the Board of Agriculture Assembly for the Association of Public and State Universities, the 1890 Council of Deans of Agriculture, the Ford Foundation’s Rural Economic Policy Program, Census of Agriculture Advisory Panel of the National Council on Food, Agricultural and Resource Economics and the Southern Governors’ Southern Growth Policies Board.
+He currently serves on the board of directors of Carolina Farm Credit, Food Systems Leadership Institute, Foundation for Food & Agriculture Research, North Carolina Foundation for Soil and Water Conservation and the Socially Disadvantaged Farmers and Ranchers Policy Research Center.